jrp244/jaren-cs460-Networking-and-sockets--python/01a-hw-create-vm/README.md

        # usermod -a -G sudo $USER
        ```

+       (Replace `$USER` with the username of your regular, non-root user.

+       Note, however, that when running later commands with `sudo`, you will be
+       able to leave `$USER` as-is because the shell will automatically
+       replace it with your username before the command is run.
+However, in
+       this case, the user running the command is `root`, so `$USER`, would be
+       replaced with `root`, not your username, and that is not what you want.)

 11. In the VM, log out of LXDE and log back in.
 As a member of the `sudo`
     group, you will be able to run commands that require administrator
     privileges on a command-by-command basis using `sudo`, rather than working